 The Duke D’Alencon, one of Jeanne’s military commanders, described her in the same way.
 D’Aulon stated that he often saw Jeanne’s naked legs and breasts when he had to dress her wounds in battle.
 He said he never felt lust for Jeanne, pretty as she was, because he thought it would be shameful to have such feelings for such an inspiring and religious person.

 Every description of Jeanne’s hair was that it was short and black.
 Her eyes were described as “large, dark, and grave”.

 Adrian Harmand, a French scholar, discovered an order by the Duke of Orleans for several articles of clothing for Jeanne, of which one was a robe “of fine Brussels cloth” of 80 cm. in length.
-From this (a robe would go from Jeanne’s shoulders to her knees), he determined Jeanne’s height to be 1.58 meters, or about 5 feet, two inches, which would be short for a woman today but for the latter Middle Ages about normal or even a little above average.
+From this 2, he determined Jeanne’s height to be 1.58 meters, or about 5 feet, two inches, which would be short for a woman today but for the latter Middle Ages about normal or even a little above average.

 Jeanne was a virile bearing, spoke little, showed an admirable prudence in all of her words, had a pretty woman’s voice, and was persuasive.
 The testimony of well over 600 people who knew her would be recorded in court.
 Not even in the trial, which was rigged illegally by her prosecutors, would any witness speak a word against her.